an essay in Natural Philosophy

 I wish to hold this idea for a moment (contradictory as it sounds!), and go onto another gritty little problem, this one to do more directly with formal aspiration.

 As I cast my mind around to test formal aspiration, I could find general evidence of it.
 Starting from the familiar, myself as a human being, and animals in general.
 Within the animal body, its organs and various parts, down to the cells and their constituents; the social groups those animals formed, and our own human institutions.
+The physical objects that surrounded me, from a drop of water to a stone, from a tree to a mountain range, a book to a motor car, everything could be described as being particular to itself, with a self-sustaining identity.
+Beyond what I could directly observe, but was persuaded by my teachers and books to exist, from atoms to galaxies, icebergs to hurricanes, historical epochs to nation states, all could be described in formal terms, all displaying an essential coherence, resistance to change, appetite for self.
 And I would come across new theories, such as Chaos, or Lovelock’s Gaia hypothesis, which seemed to find evidence of self-organisation beyond the obviously causal.
 Evolutionary theory gives us a beautiful causal explanation for the wonderful diversity of life, but that need not preclude a formal explanation that might under lie the planet’s organisation.
 Even the idea of ‘change’, itself surely contradictory to the evidence that we have been accepting (appetite, constancy, momentum, and actual RESISTENCE TO CHANGE!) might be shown to exhibit aspiration:

 Imagine change as a field of potential, surrounding other things, like the heavens surround the earth.
 While there is stasis, nothing happens.
 Then two forms meet, like the log and the fire; ‘change’ sees its opportunity to be it’s true self, and encourages the altering fortune of either or both participants.
 Or consider the planetary crust, floating on the molten rock below.
 When the pressure on the fault lines dividing the tectonic plates becomes too great, there is a rupture, causing volcanic eruption, earthquakes and tsunamis, much to the delight of ‘change’.